nextcloud/documentation/developer_manual/tutorial.rst

 Templates
 ---------
-ownCloud uses its own templating system.
-Templates reside in the **template/** folder.
-In every template file you can easily access the template functions listed in :doc:`templates`
+ownCloud provides its own templating system.
+The appframework also provides the option of using `Twig Templates <http://twig.sensiolabs.org/>`_ which can optionally be enabled.
+Templates reside in the **templates/** folder.

 Templates are abstracted by the TemplateResponse object and used and returned inside the controller method.
 Variables can be assigned to the Template by using the **setParams()** method: